Advancing Materials To Improve Perovskite Film Thermal Budgets

 - Device stability

 - High scaling potential.

-Demonstrating NREL's photovoltaic research and advanced materials manufacturing capabilities, this work is supported by the U.S. Department of Energy's Solar Energy Technologies Office and Advanced Manufacturing Office.
+Demonstrating NREL's photovoltaic research and advanced materials manufacturing capabilities, this work is supported by the U.S. Department of Energy's Solar Energy Technologies Office and Advanced Manufacturing and Industrial Decarbonization Offices.

 A game-changer for the solar industry, advanced materials like perovskites allow for high-speed, high-yield roll-to-roll printing of photovoltaic modules.